-Leaders Are the Same and Different
+Leaders are the Same and Different

-By Executive Scheduling Associates CEO Mitch Santala -
+By Executive Scheduling Associates CEO Mitch Santala

 I have concluded there is no single personality profile for a great leader.
 There are successful, evergreen practices we can copy from those who excel in this role.
 But leaders come in all shapes, personalities, and gifts, sometimes fitting our stereotype and often breaking that mold.